Getting Into AI, With a Human in the Loop

 Here comes the rabbit hole.

-I tried other free detectors.
+Other detectors.
 Same story, different numbers.
 One said 0%.
 Another said 100%.
-Plenty landed somewhere in the chaotic middle.
+Most landed somewhere in the chaotic middle.
 Most could be tricked.
 Not totally unexpected — but still annoying.

 The thing is, AI and I aren’t strangers.
-I’ve been watching these tools for a while (years) — testing, using them in real situations, arguing with them, learning the strengths and weaknesses.
-The opinions around AI are hard to avoid, too — ethics, use, the future — everywhere you look — news feeds, search, the general hum of the internet.
+I’ve been watching these tools for years — testing, using them in real situations, arguing with them, where they're useful and where they're not.
+The opinions around AI are hard to avoid, too.
+Ethics, use, the future — news feeds, search, the general hum of the internet.

 After hours of surfing, reading, and testing detectors, I landed on one conclusion — no. These detectors are inaccurate and unreliable.
 A.K.A. total bullshit.
 At least right now.
 At least the ones I tried.